Bursitis

 Prevalence and outlook

-Each year, at least 1 out of 10,000 people develop bursitis on the knees or elbows alone.
+Each year, at least 1 out of 10,000 people develop bursitis on their knees or elbows.
 One third of these inflammations are caused by a bacterial .

 Middle-aged men are often affected.
 That’s probably because they more commonly have jobs that are associated with a greater risk of bursitis.
 If the area is rested, the usually goes away within 2 or 3 weeks.
 Sometimes it remains permanently, though – for example, because the person continues (or has to continue) doing the activity that caused it in the first place.
 Chronic diseases such as diabetes and rheumatoid arthritis may delay recovery too, or even make the worse.